BenMaltby/HorseRaceSimulator/README.md

 ## How to Run

-1. First, clone the repository (or download the files manually).
+1. First, clone the repository (or download the files).
-2. Make sure you have Java installed (Java 8 or higher).
+2. Make sure you have Java installed.
 3. Open a terminal in the folder where the files are saved.

 To compile everything, use this command: